 This site is a collection of articles, photos, and video created by students on the current 2014-15 PacRim trip.

 The Pacific Rim/Asia Study Travel Program is a nine-month study abroad through the University of Puget Sound under the stewardship of the Asian Studies Program.
 Meticulously organized once every three years and spanning the world’s largest and most populous continent, it requires a great deal of preparation, independence, flexibility, and commitment from the students involved.
-The program itself has evolved; each trip has had different itineraries, from the first trip in 1973-74 to Fiji, New Zealand, Indonesia, Malaysia, Thailand, Nepal, India, and Iran to the current one which includes South Korea, Mongolia, China, Japan, India, Vietnam, Thailand, and Indonesia.
+The program itself has evolved; each trip has had different itineraries, from the first trip in 1973-74 to Fiji, New Zealand, Indonesia, Malaysia, Thailand, Nepal, India, and Iran to the current one which includes South Korea, Mongolia, China, Japan, India, Vietnam, Thailand, Indonesia and Taiwan.

 There are obvious benefits and challenges to traveling as a culturally-aware citizen of the world – enhanced personal responsibility; immersion in different cultures and values; the displacement of the ordinary which allows reflection and improvement; the privilege of witnessing stunning art, architecture, performance, and monuments of human accomplishment and the natural world; intimate rituals; new friends; the passing of a thousand unfamiliar faces; maintaining the humility befitting one walking among many who are far less privileged; and, most importantly, learning from all these experiences.